-Field trials are permitted in eleven MS. However, only seven MS conduct open-field testing in 2018: Belgium, the Czech Republic, the Netherlands, Romania, Spain, Sweden, and the United Kingdom.
+Field trials are permitted in eleven MS. However, only seven MS conduct open-field testing in 2019: Belgium, the Czech Republic, the Netherlands, Romania, Spain, Sweden, and the United Kingdom.
 Repeated destruction by activists, a burdensome authorization process or the unattractive investment environment for seed companies are pointed out as the main disincentives in MS that allow field trials but where none was carried out.

 The list of the notifications for deliberate release of GE plants into the environment is available on the website of the European Commission's Joint Research Center (JRC).
 Spain leads the number of accumulated notifications of open field releases.
+In the last few years (2014 to 2019), the countries with the largest number of notifications were Spain (21 notifications), Sweden (18 notifications), the United Kingdom (10 notifications), the Czech Republic (4 notifications), and Belgium (4 notifications).
 France and Germany have historically reported a high number of notifications, but there has not been any since 2012 and 2010 respectively.
 Some public institutions that conduct laboratory research go into partnership with private companies to carry out field trials in other countries, such as the United States.
-Other MS with significant accumulated numbers of notifications include Sweden, Romania and the Czech Republic.
 The number of projects actually conducted may be lower than the number of notifications.